Getting There: Work on the Thor-Freya Corridor picks up again with more closures

 Now, there’s a Phase 2.

-Thor-Freya Corridor Phase 2 construction begins Monday and is expected to finish up this fall.
+Thor-Freya Corridor Phase 2 construction begins Monday and is expected to finish this fall.

 “The Thor-Freya Corridor is a busy corridor, and so we are putting in concrete intersections where they meet with Second and Third avenues, which will be longer lasting than asphalt,” Feist said.